-It all happened back in 1978, but this was the Soviet Union at a time when talking about anything Nuclear related was not exactly encouraged, so he did not talk about what had happened for the next decade.
+It all happened back in 1978.
+This was in the Soviet Union at a time when talking about anything Nuclear related was not exactly encouraged, so he did not talk about it for the subsequent decade.

 It happened while Bugorski, a Ph.D student at the time, was working on a piece of malfunctioning equipment on the U-70 synchrotron.
 As he was leaning in, a safety mechanism failed and his head was exposed to the 76 GeV proton beam.

 saw a flash brighter than a thousand suns.
 He felt no pain.